Spiritual & Character Education

 Special Emphasis Week (SEW)

 Each year in January, Ossembly takes a week to focus on a theme.
 In 2016, the theme was "Beauty Will Save the World."
-Students looked at art, listened to live music, and had guest speakers examine beauty.
-January 2017's focus was poetry and humor.
+2017's focus was poetry and humor.
+In 2018, singer-songwriter and speaker Justin McRoberts encouraged everyone to live lives that are "all in."

 Students on the praise band choose, practice, and play worship songs each week for chapel.
 They also learn to communicate with the sound engineer.
 Discipleship meetings are held weekly, giving students further opportunities to connect with God and each other.